umigv/nav_stack/README.md

 Unified Robotics Description Format (URDF) is an XML specification used to model robots.
 It is made up of ```links``` (bodies with kinematic and dynamic specifications) and ```joints``` (connection between links).
 You can imagine the model structure to be a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) with links as nodes and joints as edges.
 The root, or fixed frame (in our case ```chassis```, specified in ```simulation_config.rviz```) is the core of the model.
 All other links are define relative to the fixed frame.
 You can read more about the URDF format [here](https://wiki.ros.org/urdf/XML) and [here](https://navigation.ros.org/setup_guides/urdf/setup_urdf.html#urdf-and-the-robot-state-publisher).
 I also recommend watching [this video](https://youtu.be/CwdbsvcpOHM?si=mOkKDYqQnHFhNE2T) as it is a good introduction to URDF.

 ## Package Dependencies
 - [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper), which simulates our camera.
-Installation instructions below.
 - [Velodyne Simulator](https://github.com/ToyotaResearchInstitute/velodyne_simulator), which simulates our LiDAR.
-Installation instructions below

 ## Installation Guide (umarv environment)
 ### Docker image setup